 Sometimes authenticating a work can be as easy as asking the artist, or as difficult as subjecting the work to lab tests, but in either case, documentation is crucial.
 As more and more private buyers are purchasing art directly from auctions and fairs without proper advice, the certificate that should accompany a work of art became more and more important.
 No Van Gogh can be sold without the approval of the Van Gogh Museum.
-For Jongkind and other important impressionists, we have the Wildenstein institute, for Herbin we haver Genevieve Claisse and so on.
+For Jongkind and other important impressionists, we have the Wildenstein Institute, for Herbin, we have Genevieve Claisse and so on.

 Provenance is key!
-The stronger the the provenance the better obviously.
+The stronger the provenance the better obviously.
 If you can trace a work all the way back to the artist and can create a strong pedigree, it will most certainly become more valuable.
 Something to consider with provenance is whether the work has been included in the ‘catalogue raisonné’ of the artist if applicable.
-Additionally if you can prove that the work was once owned by someone famous aside from the artist themself, it will be more likely to command a higher price.
-Finally it can be helpful to try locating the work in past sale records in order to get an indication of the value.
+Additionally, if you can prove that the work was once owned by someone famous aside from the artist themselves, it will be more likely to command a higher price.
+Finally, it can be helpful to try locating the work in past sale records in order to get an indication of the value.

 Technique definitely affects the value of art.
 Is it an original hand painted work?
 Or a very rare photographic process for example?
 These will most certainly add value.
 It’s also important to examine works within the same medium to help determine the value.
 Comparing two paintings by the same artist may give a better indication of value than comparing a painting and a print for example, as one will have little to no affect on the value of the other.